 You can learn more about our stereo dynamics tests here.

 Total harmonic distortion, or THD, evaluates the number of unintended frequencies reproduced alongside the intended frequencies of your audio content.
 Essentially, this measurement compares the audio content as it's been mixed by the engineer to the output reproduced by the soundbar.
 It's important for listeners who want their soundbar to maintain the fidelity of sound reproduction so that their content sounds clear and pure.
-Ideally, your soundbar has a very low amount of THD at both normal listening volumes and max volume, as this means that your audio content is reproduced the way it was intended by its creator.
+Ideally, your soundbar has a very low amount of THD at both normal listening volumes and max volume, as this means that your audio content is reproduced the way its creator intended it.
 Most soundbars see a jump in distortion when they're pushed to louder volumes, but this may not be very noticeable with real-life content.

 You can learn more about our stereo total harmonic distortion tests here.